-Three (3) approved psychology courses, such as: Social psychology, political psychology, psychology of women, cultural psychology, psychology of human sexuality, psychology of gender, and leadership, politics, and psychology.
-At least 3 courses must be at the 3000-level or above and 2 of the 5 required courses may be "double dipped" with the core curriculum requirements.
+Three (3) approved psychology courses, such as: Social psychology, political psychology, psychology of women, cultural psychology, psychology of human sexuality, psychology of gender, anthropology of mental health, psychological anthropology, and leadership, politics, and psychology.
+At least 1 course must be at the 3000-level and 2 of the 5 required courses may be "double dipped" with the core curriculum requirements.